x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 Now that we've created a connector, we need to create a mail flow rule that'll send mail to it based on the criteria you define.
 There are many conditions you can select from to control when messages should be sent to the connector.

-To create a mail flow rule in the New and Classic EACs, perform the following steps:
+To create a mail flow rule in EAC, perform the following steps:

 > [!NOTE]
-> The below procedure is the same for the New and Classic EACs.
+> The below procedure is appicable for New and Classic EACs.

 1. In the EAC, navigate to **Mail flow** \> **Rules**.
 Click **New** ![Add Icon](../../media/ITPro_EAC_AddIcon.gif) and choose **Create a new rule...**.